 Electricity will need to be supplied, preferably from a generator or solar source.
 Certain items such as the ventilation and an emergency lights should be hooked to backup power as well.

 If you can run water from a well to the bunker, this would be ideal.
 A filtration system is a good idea in case the water is contaminated.

 Sewage is a separate issue.
-You can go for a composting toilet, or set up a septic system with a leach field.
+You can go for a simple bathroom with a composting toilet, or set up a septic system with a leach field.

 A little interior design can go a long way.
 You do not need to spend a great deal of money, but having nothing but a hole in the ground is not smart either.
 You need a comfortable place to sleep, so some cheap beds or cots are in order.

 Your goal is to keep your time in your bunker as civilized as possible.
 Have a living area with places to sit, books, games, and maybe a TV.
 Have an eating area if you have the space.
 Make sure there is plenty of lighting.

 Remember that there will be no natural light, so go overboard with the lighting.
 For privacy use curtains to separate the space.
 Even a cheap throw rug or a few pictures on the walls could be a good idea.